 At Spidergap, we:

-Our services won't be affected by transport and import/export issues
+Our services are not affected by transport and import/export issues

-As a Software-as-a-Service (SaaS) business, we provide and utilize online services, and have confirmed that we will not be negatively impacted by changes to import/export regulations, agreements or potential issues (e.g. transportation delays).
+As a Software-as-a-Service (SaaS) business, we provide and utilize online services, and have confirmed that we have not been negatively impacted by changes to import/export regulations, agreements or potential issues (e.g. transportation delays).

 We can move our headquarters to another country if needed

-If Brexit and UK regulations in some way prevented us from working with existing or new customers across the EU, we expect that we would move our legal setup to a country that supports us in continuing to work worldwide.
+If future EU or UK regulations in some way prevented us from working with existing or new customers across the EU in future, we expect that we would move our legal setup to a country that supports us in continuing to work worldwide.
 This would be easy to do, as we are a remotely distributed organization, with team members based around the world.

-In conclusion, we are confident that the impact of any UK exit on our business and the service we provide to you will be negligible.
+In conclusion, the impact of the UK's exit from the EU on Spidergap and the service we provide is negligible.
 If this changes, we'll let you know.